patrickhaug/rvv-website-proxy/README.md

-# Roche Website Starter
+# Rcm Website Starter

-This is the Roche Website Starter, where you can find a boilerplate for Roche websites built on Storyblok and the [Roche Components Library](https://github.com/RocheGlobal/roche-component-library).
+This is the Rcm Website Starter, where you can find a boilerplate for Rcm websites built on Storyblok and the [Rcm Components Library](https://github.com/virtualidentityag/rcm-components-library).

 ## Pre-requisites
 - node >= 12